droidcon-academy/android-cbc-livedata-to-kotlin-flow/README.md

 # Study materials and source code for **Droidcon Academy** course
-> # Converting LiveData to Kotlin Flow with Tests in Android
+> # Migrating LiveData to Kotlin Flow with Tests in Android